Skip to Content

 Orbital inclination oscillation over the inclination precession cycle

-Graph comparing axial tilt and inclination tilt, showing both with matching oscillation amplitudes
+Graph comparing axial tilt effect and inclination tilt effect, showing both with matching oscillation amplitudes

-Physics supports equal amplitudes.
-Berger (1978) decomposed obliquity into 47 Fourier terms.
-The dominant term (frequency s₃ + k, period ~41,000 yr) has an amplitude of 0.684° — within 8% of the model’s 0.63603°.
-This term arises from exactly the same two motions: axial precession (k, prograde) and orbital plane precession (s₃, retrograde).
+Physics supports it.
+Berger (1978) decomposed obliquity into 47 Fourier terms; the dominant term (frequency s₃ + k, period ~41k yr) has amplitude 0.684° — within 8% of the model’s 0.63603° — arising from exactly the same two motions (axial precession + orbital-plane precession).
 The next-largest term is only 35% as strong (0.238°), confirming that a single dominant amplitude controls the obliquity signal.
+Equal amplitudes are also the natural state in coupled-oscillator physics when two oscillators are effectively identical (a symmetry consistent with angular momentum conservation; unequal amplitudes would require a net angular momentum source).
+Detail: Supporting Evidence §9 and §10.

 Obliquity cycles showing average obliquity cycle period